Laura White (singer)

 White was also the only contestant of all time raised in parliament due to hundreds of thousands of people petitioning over her exit after leaving the X Factor.
 TV Awards named it 'the biggest TV exit of all time'.
-Recent podcasts featuring White include Global's Jenni Falconer's podcast 'RUNPOD' and many music podcasts on songwriting, including Bjorn Ulvaeus (ABBA) podcast and Louise Golbey's Ivor Novello podcast.
+Recent podcasts featuring White include Global's Jenni Falconer's podcast 'RUNPOD' and many music podcasts on songwriting, including Björn Ulvaeus (ABBA) podcast and Louise Golbey's Ivor Novello podcast.

 Early life

-White has been singing and playing the piano since she was a young girl.
-Despite never having had a professional singing lesson, White began singing in jazz bars at the age of 15 and played many festivals.
+White began singing in jazz bars at the age of 15 and played many festivals.
 White went to Fred Longworth High School in Tyldesley, the same school as actors Anthony Quinlan, Leah Hackett and Oliver Lee.
 She studied her A-Levels in English Literature and Drama at Wigan and Leigh College, before going on to study creative writing at The University of Bolton.

 White was later chosen to be in a soul band alongside Mark Ronson as a producer.